 During the treatment of some types of leukemia in Israel doctors use drugs that stimulate the patient’s immune system to fight cancer cells.
 These drugs include, for instance, interferon.

 Different types of leukemia may require either systemic radiation therapy (affecting the whole body) or “targeted” irradiation of cancer cell clusters in lymph nodes, spleen, brain, etc.

-Fill in the form below.
-Our physician will contact you within 2 hours.
+- Or fill in the form below.
+Our doctor will contact you within 2 hours.